 In Australia, refugee visas for those seeking asylum or Australian government protection are know as protection visas.

 What is a “refugee visa”?

 Also known as a “protection visa” or “asylum visa” or “asylum application” or “asylum-seeker visa”, a refugee visa provides refugees protection in Australia, by allowing a temporary or permanent residence visa for asylum-seekers and those who fall within complementary protection provisions.

 An international convention defines what a refugee is and determines whether or not someone is a refugee.
 However, the convention definition of refugee has been re-scoped by legislation and court decisions to include other applicants seeking protection.
 These are known as the complementary protection provisions.

 How do I get a refugee visa?

 A Refugee visa application is made to the Australian Department of Immigration (DIBP) or a Government agency either onshore or offshore.

 Many desperate visa applicants lodge protection visa applications onshore as a last resort to remain in Australia.
-Our practice assists only genuine asylum seekers and refugees to effectively present their case for protection.
+Therefore, our practice assists only genuine asylum seekers and refugees to effectively present their case for protection.

 What does it cost?

 Refugee visas attract a small fee or no fee upon lodgement of the application with the DIBP.